Cog-Creators/Red-DiscordBot/docs/guide_migration.rst

 Cogs as packages
 ----------------

 V3 makes cogs into packages.
+See `the cog creation guide </guide_cog_creation>`_ for more on how to create packages for V3

 ------
 Config